Azure-Samples/azure-servicebus-relay-samples/README.md

 ##TCP Introduction Samples

 * **RelayTcp** - The [RelayTcp](RelayTcp) sample shows how create a TCP listener, how to securely connect to it from a client, and how to pass messages.
-The sample also demonstrates the inherent load balancing capabilities of Service Bus.
+The sample also demonstrates the inherent load balancing capabilities of Service Bus and illustrates how to force HTTPS and WebSocket connectivity in tightly managed network environments
 * **RelayListener** - The [RelayListener](RelayListener) sample provides a simple stream abstraction for the Relay, echoing the System.Net.TcpListener/TcpClient classes from the .NET framework.
 No WCF experience required.